 Studied throughout the Diploma Programme, CAS involves students in a range of activities alongside their academic studies.
-Students reflect on their CAS experiences as part of the DP, and provide evidence of achieving the learning outcomes for CAS.
+Students reflect on their CAS experiences as part of the DP and provide evidence of achieving the learning outcomes for CAS.

 CAS involves students in a range of activities alongside their academic studies throughout the Diploma Programme.
 Creativity encourages students to engage in the arts and creative thinking.
-Action seeks to develop a healthy lifestyle through physical activity.
-Service with the community offers a vehicle for a new learning with academic value.
+The action seeks to develop a healthy lifestyle through physical activity.
+Service with the community offers a vehicle for new learning with academic value.
 The three strands of CAS enhance students’ personal and interpersonal development through experiential learning and enable journeys of self-discovery.